jproj3cts/DONUT-A-CPU-based-rendering-engine/README.md

 ## Planned Improvements

-  1. Add a buffer to load in pixels all at once (this will stop the flicker seen at the moment).
+  1. Add a buffer to load in pixels all at once after rendering (this will stop the flicker seen at the moment).
+  2. Add user input processing to allow the camera to be moved around in real time.